Basic-Data-Infrastructure/developer-portal/index.md

 The core services in a BDI architecture are the API consumer, the Service Provider, Association Register, and the Authorization Register.

+##### Data Owner

+Party who is entitled to have control over data and access to data, and controls decision on data sovereignty and trust sovereignty.
+It is responsible for authorization policies kept in an Authorization Register.

 ##### Service Provider

 The Service Provider exposes an API that is accessible to authenticated and authorized clients.
 Only the authentication and authorization are standardized - BDI does not mandate any standards for the API itself.
 Some standards are recommended (Open Trip Model), but the API may provide any kind of data in any format, whether that's JSON, XML, CSV or a custom binary format.